 SalesRight CEO Bill Wilson explores this topic on the SalesBabble Podcast — listen by clicking here.

-Selling B2B SaaS has dramatically evolved in recent years, but the core of a great sales strategy has stayed the same: build strong relationships to build lifelong customers.
+Selling B2B SaaS has dramatically evolved in recent years, but the core of great SaaS sales strategies has stayed the same: find ways to build strong relationships to build lifelong customers.

 While the concept is simple, the implementation can be a struggle.
 Salespeople are naturally viewed as distrustful — the Simpsons display it perfectly.